 You can get strong without eating protein.
 The problem is the progress will be slow and laborous, the opposite of what we want.
 A simple way to make sure you are getting enough protein is to make sure you are getting 30 grams of protein within 30 minutes of waking up and eating some animal products and lentils/beans at every meal.

-The advanced rules for those who have the first rules down and want to maximize their results
+Advanced rules for those who have the first rules down and want to maximize their results

 Focus on deadlifts, squats and bench press.
-Workouts should be as simple as 2 set of 5 reps, completed at relatively slow pace lowering the weight 3 seconds and exploding the weight up.
-Take a 5 minute break between sets to allow full recovery to nervous system.
+Workouts should be as simple as 2 set of 5 reps, completed at relatively slow pace lowering the weight for 3 seconds and exploding the weight up.
+Take a 5 minute break between sets to allow full recovery of nervous system.
 Use as heavy load as you can manage safely and with proper technique.

 Never train to failure when using heavy loads and training for strength.
 It is compelling to think you are getting everything from your muscles and they will then grow to be humongous big and strong.
-But it could also be you are training your muscle to fail regularly.
+But it could also be that you are training your muscle to fail regularly.
 I don’t want to train my muscles and nervous system to fail when I most need them.
 The rate of injuries grows, and the time you need for recovery skyrockets.
-If your goal is to be active, healthy and strong, I suggest you train with as heavy as you can “comfortably” lift two sets of five reps.
+If your goal is to be active, healthy and strong, I suggest you train with as heavy load as you can, “comfortably” lift two sets of five reps.
 No screaming or huffing and puffing allowed.
 Less can be more.

 So lets say, you want to do 5 sets of 5 reps at 100 kg, the process would look like this:

 3 @ 60 kg rest 30 seconds